Publishing

 This two-part symposium explores the unique elements and techniques for writing spy fiction.

-The symposium will open with a discussion about the real world of espionage and intelligence agencies, but the focus is to examine the following:
+Adam Sikes, a former paramilitary officer with the CIA and a U.S. Marine Corps combat veteran, opens this symposium with a discussion about the real world of espionage and intelligence agencies, but the focus is to examine the following:

 • The basic components of spy fiction